Improve the Flow of Healthcare with a Master’s in Healthcare Administration – Supply Chain Management and Logistics

 Liberty University’s Master of Science in Healthcare Administration – Supply Chain Management and Logistics degree is a 100% online program geared towards individuals with a passion for serving in management positions in the field of healthcare.
 This online healthcare supply chain management and logistics degree combines diverse course material from the business, informatics, public health, and nursing disciplines into one program.

-Throughout this program, you will learn the various functions of supply chain management focused on efficiency and return of investment in private and public healthcare settings.
+Throughout this program, you can learn the various functions of supply chain management focused on efficiency and return of investment in private and public healthcare settings.
 Your training on the relational and business side of supply chain management and logistics will be rooted in biblical principles.

 What is the best degree for logistics?